Never (Ever!) Charge Your Phone at the Airport Without This $6 Travel Gadget

 We’ve all been there.
 You have 20 minutes until your plane boards, and your phone is at 2 percent.
 Since your boarding pass is on your phone, you can’t let it die, so you plug it into the closest outlet to your gate.
 There’s no doubt that the proliferation of public USB charging ports at airports—as well as at airplane seats and near hotel beds—has made traveling with gadgets easier.
 But did you know that using them could allow others to steal personal data off your phone?

-In November 2019, the Los Angeles County District Attorney’s Office released an alert that warned people not to use public USB chargers.
-“Juice jacking,” they warned, is a scam in which criminals load malware directly into charging stations or into cables they leave plugged into public stations in order to infect electronic devices.
-The malware can then export data—including passwords—to the criminal who installed it.
+“Juice jacking,” as the Federal Communications Commission (FCC) calls it, is a scam in which criminals load malware directly into charging stations or into cables they leave plugged into public stations in order to infect electronic devices.
+The malware can then export data—including passwords and other private information—to the criminal who installed it.

 The simplest way to avoid the possibility of having your devices infected with malware via juice jacking is to bring your own charging cables with you and always use an AC power outlet instead of a USB charging station in public spaces.
 Since AC power outlets are rarely open at airports and not available on all airlines, you’ll also want to bring your own portable charger with you.